Frequently Asked Questions about Cabinet Refinishing:

 Noise will be kept to a minimum.
-Expect the only noise to come from the initial sanding step and the compressor used when spraying your cabinet bodies.
+Expect the only noise to come from the initial sanding.
 Refinishing your doors and drawers offsite will also minimize noise and foot traffic within your home.
-The initial set up of sealing off the kitchen will be very quiet and nothing motorized will be used.

 Average Job Length:

 This always depends on the the size of your kitchen and the amount of work that will be done to achieve your desired look.
-On most occasions if you are simply changing the color of your kitchen with a glaze applied, it will take on average of 3 to 5 days.
-This is purely due to allowing proper time for cabinet coatings to dry between coats and prep time for the project.
+In most caes it will take on average of 5 to 7 working days with most work being done off site.
+One to two of those days will be used to paint you cabinet boxes.
 If you find a person who claims they can refinish your kitchen any faster be aware that they are most likely cutting corners with your kitchen refinishing.
 I keep in touch with the best refinishers across the country and there are no shortcuts when it comes to proper steps to refinishing cabinets.
 Chemical deglossers or no-sanding solutions should never be used.
 There is a reason why all of the fine furniture and refinishers around the world are still sanding manually with good old fashioned sand paper. (please see below for more information.)
-If water based paints are used, the process will take longer due to their slow drying time.
-On average your kitchen cabinets will have 3 to 5 coats in total of color, stain, and clear coats on them.
-All of which need to dry before moving on to the next step.
-For water based paints, expect 1 week on average.
-We can however use water based lacquers and conversion varnishes which will dry faster and put the average project around 3-5 days.
+We only use Acrylic water born paint on the cabinet faces and Urethane enamel on the cabinet boxes.
+On average your kitchen cabinets will have 3 to 5 coats in total of paint or stain.
+Because Acrylic paints dry fast, we can get your project done faster.

 Is sanding necessary?